Volunteers’ group invites public to watch concert for a cause

 Briones said the concert’s goal is to gather funds for the acquisition of more relief supplies, medical equipment, and other relief goods for their future relief operations.

-The Pagasa weather bureau has anticipated two typhoons to enter the country before the end of the year, and Briones said it is their responsibility to reach out to the affected individuals.
+The Pagasa weather bureau has anticipated two typhoons to enter the country before the end of the year, and Briones said Amro will reach out to individuals who might be affected.

-But because of their limited resources, the concert was organized to answer their concerns.
+But because of the group’s limited resources, the concert was organized to address its concerns.

-The group is expecting to raise at least a million peso from the event.
+The group is expecting to raise at least P1 million from the event.

 It is a non-stock, non-profit organization that is registered with the Securities and Exchange Commission and the Bureau of Internal Revenue.

-AMRO is the result of the union of the Cebu Medical Society's Medical Mission Group with the Off-Roading Enthusiasts of Cebu.
+Amro is the result of the union of the Cebu Medical Society’s Medical Mission Group with the off-road enthusiasts.

 The Cebu City-based group has 170 members composed of medical doctors, students, professionals and private individuals.

-During natural disasters and calamities, the group drives to the remote areas in their all-terrain vehicles to deliver the medical supplies and other relief goods to the affected individuals.
+During natural disasters and calamities, the group drives to remote areas in their all-terrain vehicles to deliver medical supplies and other relief goods to the affected individuals.

-During the outbreak of the Coronavirus Disease (Covid-19), a shortage of medical supplies was felt especially the Personal Protective Equipment (PPE), which AMRO answered by distributing these essential supplies to the frontliners.
+During the Covid-19 pandemic in 2020, a shortage of medical supplies, such as personal protective equipment (PPE), was felt.

+Amro addressed this problem by distributing these essential supplies to the frontline workers.

-The group provided thousands of PPEs to the health workers in various hospitals not only in the Visayas region but also in Luzon and Mindanao.
+The group provided thousands of PPE to health workers in various hospitals, not only in the Visayas region but also in Luzon and Mindanao.

-AMRO also conducted relief operations during the Negros earthquake in 2012, Bohol earthquake in 2013, and the Mindanao earthquake in 2019, specifically in the remote communities of Kidapawan City, Makilala town, North Cotabato, and Magsaysay town, Davao del Sur.
-(EHP)
+Amro also conducted relief operations during the Negros earthquake in 2012, the Bohol earthquake in 2013, and the Mindanao earthquake in 2019, specifically in the remote communities of Kidapawan City and Makilala town in North Cotabato, and in Magsaysay town, Davao del Sur.

+Individuals interested in buying tickets for the concert can send a message to the organization through its official Facebook page, (AMRO) All-Terrain Medical Relief Organization.